chicagogrooves/listen-to-evolving-software/manuscript/preface.md

 * Chapter M: Mathematical foundations
 * Chapter T: Testing of software systems

 A few words about Lean Publication: This book is a work in progress.
 The LeanPub platform is about incorporating review to make the best book it can be.
 So please give me your feedback.
-Embrace the fact that I have chosen to create a book that *wants to grow* and I have placed it in your hands where I hope its ideas will result in swallowing parts of your brain, and vice versa, until all of us are far greater than what I ever intended.
+I have chosen to create a book that *wants to grow* and I have placed it in your hands where I hope its ideas will result in swallowing parts of your brain, and vice versa, until all of us are far greater than what I ever intended.
 It is already your book, dear readers, more than it is mine.
+Please sign up at [https://leanpub.com/ListenToEvolvingSoftware/](https://leanpub.com/ListenToEvolvingSoftware/) to let me know you are interested in updates, or to leave your feedback.